 As the Department of Defense takes over the processes of issuing and maintaining security clearances, the system is going to become more automated and, in some ways, more thorough.
-On part of this automation will include more and ongoing checks on the financial fitness of those who hold a security clearance.
-With this new scrutiny, it’s more important than ever to make sure that your financial affairs are kept squeaky-clean.
-Thankfully, there are only three simple steps that you need to take to ensure that your credit report remains beautiful at all times:
+Part of this automation will include more and ongoing checks on the financial fitness of those who hold a security clearance.
+With this new scrutiny, it’s even more important tto make sure that your finances are squeaky-clean.
+Thankfully, three simple steps will ensure that your credit report remains beautiful at all times.

 Pay Your Bills On Time

+The first step is simply to pay your bills on time.
 This one seems the easiest, but it can be hard, especially when you are deployed or moving or whatever.
-Two keys to paying your bills on time are to automate everything and to simplify everything.
+Two keys to paying your bills on time are to automate and simplify everything.